acsone/click-odoo-contrib/README.rst

     --logfile FILE               Specify the log file.
     --i18n-overwrite             Overwrite existing translations
+    --update-all                 Force a complete upgrade (-u base) --ignore-addons TEXT         A comma-separated list of addons to ignore.
+                                 These will not be updated if their checksum has changed.
+Use with care.
+    --ignore-core-addons         If this option is set, Odoo CE and EE addons are not updated.
+This is normally safe, due the Odoo stable policy.
-    --update-all                 Force a complete upgrade (-u base) --if-exists                  Don't report error if database doesn't exist --watcher-max-seconds FLOAT  Max DB lock seconds allowed before aborting the update process.
+    --if-exists                  Don't report error if database doesn't exist --watcher-max-seconds FLOAT  Max DB lock seconds allowed before aborting the update process.
 Default: 0 (disabled).